CynthiaCR/bilingual-memory/README.md

 ## Deployment

-Since this is a static website, it is deployed using GitHub pages
+It is deployed using GitHub pages